thmosqueiro/thmosqueiro.github.io/_posts/2017-08-21-TriangleProb.md

 However, another guy was able to come up with a quite interesting solution.
 In the afternoon I was able to close my calculations.
 Here are both solutions.

-Let me thank Brenno Barbosa for helping me cut a step in my approach using probability.
+Let me thank Brenno Barbosa for helping me cut a step in my formal solution.

 One of the reasons why I am writing this blog entry is because I think both of these solutions are very different from [the canonical solution I found over the web](https://mathoverflow.net/a/66797).

 ## Why is it now always possible to build a triangle?